Gradiant/witdom-core-broker/README.md

 $ docker-compose -f docker-compose-workflow-test.yml up     # Creates and starts containers
 ```

-The script `workflow_test.sh` contains 16 test, 8 for each domain.
+The script `workflow_test.sh` contains 16 tests, 8 for each domain.
 Once all the containers are up the workflow test can be run with the following command:
 ```bash
 $ ./workflow_test.sh
 ```